yuqinie98/PatchTST/README.md

 ## Contact

-If you have any questions, please contact us: ynie@princeton.edu or nnguyen@us.ibm.com
+If you have any questions or concerns, please contact us: ynie@princeton.edu or nnguyen@us.ibm.com or submit an issue

 ## Citation

 If you find this repo useful in your research, please consider citing our paper as follows:

 ```
-@article{Yuqietal-2022-PatchTST,
+@inproceedings{Yuqietal-2023-PatchTST,
-  title={A Time Series is Worth 64 Words: Long-term Forecasting with Transformers},
+  title     = {A Time Series is Worth 64 Words: Long-term Forecasting with Transformers},
-  author={Yuqi Nie and
+  author    = {Nie, Yuqi and
-          Nam H. Nguyen and
+               H. Nguyen, Nam and
-          Phanwadee Sinthong and
+               Sinthong, Phanwadee and
-          Jayant Kalagnanam},
+               Kalagnanam, Jayant},
-  journal={arXiv preprint arXiv:2211.14730},
+  booktitle = {International Conference on Learning Representations},
-  year={2022}
+  year      = {2023}
 }
 ```